pmuens/discuss/README.md

 ## Setup
 ### Backend
+1. Clone `git clone git@github.com:JustServerless/discuss.git` to your local machine.

+2. Run `cd discuss` to change directory.

+3. Run `npm install` to install all necessary NPM dependencies for the Serverless project.

-1. Run `serverless project init` to initialize the Serverless project.
+4. Run `serverless project init` to initialize the Serverless project.

-2. Add the following environment variables to the JSON array of the corresponding file in `_meta/variables`.
+5. Add the following environment variables to the JSON array of the corresponding file in `_meta/variables`. (e.g. in `_meta/variables/s-variables-common.json`)

 ```
 {